Overall Best Pick: A2 Hosting

 And when it comes to that, A2 Hosting is a cocktail of high Node.js server performance and favorable package pricing.
 It offers competitively-priced VPS and shared Node.js hosting services, which are perfect for developers on a budget.

-If that doesn’t sound like a good fit, A2 Hosting allows you to upgrade from the Swift package to Turbo for up to 20 times faster speeds.
+But if that doesn’t sound like a good fit, A2 Hosting allows you to upgrade from the Swift package to Turbo for up to 20 times faster speeds.
 This will only cost you $7.03 per month, which is admittedly a negligible bump considering all the performance-optimization features you’ll get.

 A2 Shared Hosting Response Speed